 Cradle cap, also known as infantile seborrheic dermatitis, is a noninflammatory skin condition of the scalp.
 In some cases, it can also affect the eyes, eyebrows, nose, and ears.

-Cradle cap commonly affects infants and generally appears within the first 3 months of life.
-A 2003 study suggests that 10.4 percent of boys and 9.5 percent of girls will get cradle cap, and about 70 percent of those infants have it at 3 months of age.
+Cradle cap commonly affects infants and generally appears within the first 3 months of life. suggests that 10.4 percent of boys and 9.5 percent of girls will get cradle cap, and about 70 percent of those infants have it at 3 months of age.
 As children age, the risk of cradle cap decreases.

 Similar to dandruff, this condition causes scale-like patches to appear on the scalp.
 These scales can be yellow, off-white, or white in color.
 Although the patches are not painful, they are thick and oily, which makes them difficult to remove.